 Follow NAFOA's broadcasts for the latest in COVID-19 updates, policy news from the Hill, available financial resources as well as new educational initiatives to support our tribal governments and communities.

-The U.S. Department of the Treasury Tribal Advisory Committee (TTAC) will convene a public meeting on Wednesday, March 17, 2021 from 1:00 PM EST to 4:00 PM EST. The meeting will be held via teleconference.
+The U.S. Department of the Treasury Tribal Advisory Committee (TTAC) will convene a public meeting today Wednesday, June 16, 2021 from 1:00 PM EST to 4:00 PM EDT.
+The current IRS Commissioner, Charles Rettig, will provide opening remarks.

 Community is about supporting each other.
 In the 5 Things You Need to Know this week, learn about important upcoming webinars, updates with the Treasury Tribal Advisory Committee, and opportunities with NAFOA.

 The Treasury Tribal Advisory Committee (TTAC) will convene a public meeting via teleconference next Wednesday, June 16, at 1:00 PM.
 Learn how to join and to participate in the TTAC Tribal Pensions Subcommittee survey

 It's a new week and NAFOA is sharing our latest opportunities Are you passionate about supporting tribal economies?
 Check out the 5 Things You Need to Know This Week for opportunities to join our team, as well as the latest policy updates and reminders.

 NAFOA is seeking an Executive Director to lead our mission of growing tribal economies and strengthening tribal finance.
 The Executive Director serves as chief executive officer of the organization and is responsible for overseeing the administration, programs, and strategic plan of the organization.